Home / About Us / Team

 Maren’s fondest and most influential memory with Pet Haven is from when she traveled to Red Lake Rosie’s Rescue to volunteer at the spay/neuter/wellness clinics.
 The experiences she had were unrivaled; seeing that the support and assistance was truly making a difference in the lives of the animals and the owners.

 When Maren is not at Pet Haven she enjoys spending time with her Pet Haven rescue, Chalupa, adventuring the outdoors, watching football, and being with family, friends and (of course) animals.

 My boyfriend and I started with Pet Haven in 2007.
 We were tossing around the idea of a second dog to add to our home for our current dog Butch (a Rat Terrier).
 We figured “why not foster… we wouldn’t have the expense of another dog- PERFECT!”
 And we loved it!
 Eventually Miss Bella entered our home and she didn’t want to leave after 2 1/2 yrs with us, although we tried our hardest!
 She chose our home permanently in June of 2012.
-I have done many jobs with Pet Haven and am currently the Behavior and Training Coordinator and Records Coordinator.
+I have done many jobs with Pet Haven and am currently the Records Coordinator.
 Someday we will be back to fostering because we miss it so!!!

 Paige found Pet Haven in October 2015 and was thrilled to find a volunteer position open that combined two of her passions: organizing and animals.
 As the Social Event Coordinator, Paige plans Pet Haven’s fundraisers and special events, including Pints for Paws and Doggy Dash.
 She uses her background in public relations and communications to coordinate volunteers, sponsorships, and logistics to drive attendance and raise money for Pet Haven’s programs.